Using a lawn aerator: why, how and when?

 Hollow tines actually extract the compacted soil through tubes that are driven into the turf.
 The act of removing cores from the soil is aimed at lawns with severe compaction and is generally regarded of the most effective form of aeration.

 Lawn aerator shoes: These are suitable for a small garden and they are quite self-explanatory.
 Aerating shoes have one to one and a half inch spikes underneath them which you put on and walk around your garden (in an organised manner, of course).
 A great way to do this is wear them whilst you are mowing your lawn to ensure you cover every area.

-Hand Aerators: These are specifically designed for a measured depth of hole into the turf.
+Hand aerators: These are specifically designed for a measured depth of hole into the turf.
 Hand aerators are cost efficient and they are also great for small gardens.
 A great example of a hand aerator is a pitch fork or a hollow tine aerator.
 A hollow tine aerator removes a plug of soil which helps prevent the hole simply closing up again.

-If you are using a machine aerator, it will usually only cover a small percentage of the turf that you pass, so it is important to go over compacted areas multiple times to ensure that it is sufficiently aerated.
-You should always aerate in straight lines similar to mowing or scarifying, and it is advised toaeratearound the perimeter lastly to cover your turning area.
+If you are using a machine aerator it will usually only cover a small percentage of the turf that you pass so it is important to go over compacted areas multiple times to ensure that it is sufficiently aerated.
+You should always aerate in straight lines similar to mowing or scarifying and it is advised to aerate around the perimeter lastly to cover your turning area.